Deep Security 10.3 has reached end of support. Use the version selector (above) to see more recent versions of the Help Center.

-- Reduce the CPU impact of malware scans by setting CPU Usage to Medium (Recommended; pauses between scanning files) or Low (pauses between scanning files for a longer interval than the medium setting).
+- Reduce the CPU impact of malware scans by setting CPU Usage to Medium (Recommended; pauses when overall CPU usage exceeds 50%,) or Low (Pauses when overall CPU usage exceeds 20%).

 - Open the properties of the malware scan configuration.